Abdeltwab/Currency-Converter-VIPER/README.md

-# How to Get the APp Runnig
+# How to Get the APP Runnig

 1. clone the project
 2. add your dev team